xlucas/xlucas.github.io/_posts/2017-05-09-france-hope.markdown

 ---
-layout: post
+title: How France has chosen hope
-title: "How France has chosen hope"
+teaser: How the French presidential election unfolded.
-date: 2017-05-08 02:00:00 +0200
+image: /images/logo.png
-comments: true
+category: politics
-categories: politics
+tags: [france]
 ---
 Sunday, France firmly refused to give itself to the ongoing rise of extremisms.